seed-labs/seed-labs/lab-setup/apple-arm/README.md

 ## Local Setup for Apple Silicon Machines [For Web Security Labs]

-Note: This method is only tested for the web security labs.
+Note: This method is only tested for the web security labs with Labsetup for arm version.

 For this we are assuming that you have docker setup in your machine.
 If you don't have docker setup in your machine, please follow the instructions from [here](https://docs.docker.com/desktop/mac/install/).